kralloie/r-port-doctor/README.md

 ## Features

 ✅ List all TCP & UDP sockets on IPv4 and IPv6
-✅ Shows local & remote addresses, ports, connection state, owning PID & process name
+✅ Shows local & remote addresses, ports, connection state, owning PID, process name & seconds since the connection started
 ✅ Hyperlink on process name to process executable folder (if available)

 🔍 Filter by: